keajs/kea-docs/blog/2020-08-02-typescript.md

 }
 ```

-I got _something_ to work, buy ultimately this attempt wouldn't prove someone on
+I got _something_ to work, but ultimately without typing support while writing the `kea({...})` call itself, this attempt
-the internet _wrong enough_.
+wouldn't prove someone on the internet _wrong enough_.

 Back to the drawing board!